 Asking what the festival will be like in 25 years is implicitly a question about where things stand today.
 De Vicente, who was part of that first generation of technologists who started getting online in the early 01990s when the web was undergirded by techno-utopian principles, has lately found himself questioning what kind of art and technology event digital culture needs in its current fraught, polarized moment.

 “We have never been in such a critical moment of dissatisfaction, of acknowledgment that a lot of these cultures that we built are not making society a better place,” he says.
 “It’s hard not to be cynical.
 But at the same time, it’s pretty exciting.
 These events are artifacts, they are devices.
-We’re going need different kinds of devices for shaping of the next stage of digital culture, to recapture that energy of possibility from the early days of the web.”
+We’re going to need different kinds of devices for shaping the next stage of digital culture, to recapture that energy of possibility from the early days of the web.”

 There’s reason to be optimistic that Sónar, as one of the world’s most forward-looking festivals, will be a leader in shaping what that next stage looks like, as it has been in the past.
-And that in 02043, if an intelligent civilization from beyond the solar system decides we’re worthy of a response, there’ll be a crowd of artists and technologists dancing to the strange sounds of an avant garde future in the city of Barcelona, eager to receive the message.
+And that in 02043, if an intelligent civilization from beyond the solar system decides we’re worthy of a response, there’ll be a crowd of artists and technologists dancing to the strange sounds of an avant-garde future in the city of Barcelona, eager to receive the message.

 Learn More: